cdktf/cdktf-provider-snowflake/docs/dynamicTable.go.md

 - *Type:* *string

-Initialize trigger for the dynamic table.
+(Default: `ON_CREATE`) Initialize trigger for the dynamic table.

 Can only be set on creation.
 Available options are ON_CREATE and ON_SCHEDULE.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/dynamic_table#initialize DynamicTable#initialize}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/dynamic_table#initialize DynamicTable#initialize}

 ---